SilkRose/Pony/archive/blogs/census-consensus.md

 A third issue we only discovered after the event: I forgot to save the API response to the database.
 I had wanted to showcase some graphs with metrics over time, but this data is lost to us.

 ## Chapters
 Hello ponies! [hawthornbunny](https://www.fimfiction.net/user/77473/hawthornbunny) here.
-Silk Rose is busy coding (seriously, she's done way too much on this project and needs a break), [I HOPE EDITING OTHERS' SECTIONS OF THE TEXT IS ALSO PERMISSIBLE] so I'm taking over to talk about the chapters that we wrote for the event.
+Silk Rose is busy coding (seriously, she's done way too much on this project and needs a break), so I'm taking over to talk about the chapters that we wrote for the event.

 There was no overarching plan for the story - in fact, the whole "Celestia gets the Mane Six to do a survey" framing wasn't even added until like the final day.
 There was a lot of confusion in the writing team about how the story was structured temporally - I thought we were writing the before and after threads separately, others thought the survey was somehow being taken and answered in real time, and it was all rather incoherent and a mess.
 So, while Silk Rose and Meadowsys were busy hammering at the code, us writers were busy hammering the story into shape, and, luckily, it all came together before the deadline.